 3. The AMF stores the feeder link available time for this gNB.
 The gNB and the AMF communicate the NGAP messages over the NG interface during the feeder link available time.

-4. When the gNB moves away at the location and the feeder link becomes not available, the gNB and the AMF suspends the NG connection i.e the gNB and the AMF do not communicate any NGAP message at this interface.
+4. When the gNB is moving away from the location, then gNB disable the heartbeat of the path with the AMF (refer RFC9260).
+When the AMF based on the feederlink available time determines that satellite is moving away the AMF disable the heartbeat of the path with the gNB.
+After the heartbeat is disabled, the gNB and the AMF suspends the NG connection i.e the gNB and the AMF do not communicate any NGAP message at this interface.
+The gNB deletes releases the RRC connection of the UE which are in connected mode and delete the UE contexts.

-5. When the feederlink availability time indicates that the feeder link is available both the gNB and the AMF resumes the NG connection implicitly.
+5. When the feederlink availability time indicates that the feeder link is available both the gNB and the AMF re-enable the heartbeat of the respective path.
+Upon indication from the respecrtive layers that path between the gNB and the AMF are up, the gNB and the AMF resume the NG connection implicitly.

 The same principle is applied to the EPS at the S1 interface between eNB and MME.

-Editor's note: It is FFS how to manage the heart beat management procedure of SCTP protocol in steps 4 and 5.

-Editor's note: It is FFS how to perform the UE context management.

-Editor's note: The detailed step of resume procedure is FFS.

 NOTE: Adverse weather condition might impact the feeder link establishment procedure.

-Editor's Note: This clause captures impacts on existi